Media management policy

-A removable media security policy is developed and implemented that includes:
+A media management policy is developed and implemented.

-- processes for the use of media for data transfers
+- requirements for the protection of removable media

 Classifying media storing information